 It doesn’t matter how much great information you

-Use the bold function appropriately for your headings and other important things that you want to draw emphasis to.
+- Use the bold function appropriately.
+This applies to your headings and other important things that you want to draw emphasis to.

-Use bullets, like I’m doing right now.
+- Use bullet points.
+Just like I’m doing right now.
 These can be used to showcase some of your hospital clinical experience, or even to list some of your accomplishments.
-This leads to my next tip…

-List all of the hospitals and facilities you worked at and you can even include a short description of some of the job duties you did while you were there.
+List all of the hospitals and facilities you worked at and you can even include a short description of some of the job duties that you performed while you were there.

 Did you work at McDonald’s the summer after your sophomore year in high school?
 That’s great and all, but that experience may not be relevant to the job you are applying for now in the medical field.
 So it may be best just to not include it on your resume.
 It really just depends.